cgmartin/CgmConfigAdmin/README.md

 ----------------
 * Settings can be easily configured for a particular Form input type (Radio, Select, MultiCheckbox, Text, Range, etc.)
-* Preview settings in the administrator's browser before publishing to all users.
+* Preview settings in the administrator's browser before publishing.
 * Multiple rendering options for the settings form.
 (Two included form view helpers: Fieldsets and Accordian)
 * Twitter Bootstrap v2 UI classes (All but error messages are styled) [IN PROGRESS]
 * Tooltip support [INCOMPLETE]